Dominican Republic: Import (general)

 Import licenses are not required for most products.

 Tariff rate quotas exist for rice, sugar, garlic, poultry meat, beans, onions, milk and milk powder.
-See product specific information below.

-(Last updated on 2011-10-18)
+(Last updated on 2014-03-01)

 Prohibited or highly restricted imports

-Prohibited imports include: diseased or unhealthy plants, plant products, seeds, animals, or animal products; used clothing and electrical appliances; motor vehicles over five years old.
+Prohibited imports include: diseased or unhealthy plants, plant products, seeds, animals, or animal products; used clothing and electrical appliances; motor vehicles over five years old; and all products which may be harmful to human, animal, or plant health.

-(Last updated on 2011-10-18)
+(Last updated on 2023-07-06)

 Foreign exchange controls and letters of credit

-The exporter or the agent thereof should forward an extra set of shipping documents to the bank to facilitate the handling of necessary exchange.
+The exporter or his agent should forward an extra set of shipping documents to the bank in the Dominican Republic to facilitate the handling of necessary foreign exchange.
+Without these added documents, the bank may not grant the exchange.
+Three (3) copies each of the following document should be included:

 Confirm the number of copies and documents required from the Dominican importer.

-(Last updated on 2011-10-19)
+(Last updated on 2019-04-16)

 Commercial invoice

-Required for all commercial shipments.
+A commercial invoice is required for all commercial shipments.

 Provide at least one (1) original and four (4) signed copies, in Spanish or English with Spanish translation, to be forwarded to consignee or consignee's agent.
+Include the following information:

 In the value declared, include all inland freight, packing, and any handling charges to the time the shipment is loaded on board the vessel.

 The following statement must be included on the document: "We certify under oath that the prices stated in this invoice are true and correct."
-The original, commercial invoice must then be signed, notarized and submitted for consular legalization to the Dominican consul at the point of origin of the shipment or at the port of export not later than two days after departure of the vessel.

 For airfreight shipments, documents in most cases should accompany cargo.
-Review definition of airwaybill (AWB).
+Review definition of air waybill (AWB).

 For non-commercial shipments, prepare a pro-forma invoice.

-(Last updated on 2011-10-18)
+(Last updated on 2017-02-07)

 Packing list

-It is recommended that a packing list be established for all shipments containing more than one shipping unit of packaged cargo.
-For most destination countries it is mandatory to provide a packing list together with the commercial invoice
+In general, even when it is not required by regulation, it is recommended that a packing list be used with all shipments containing more than one shipping unit of packaged cargo.
+Most countries require a packing list be provided together with the commercial invoice.
+The required information must be consistent with all information shown on the commercial invoice.

-(Last updated on 2012-04-25)
+(Last updated on 2019-07-22)

 Transport document

-As well as generally required items of information, the transport document should clearly detail any freight charges or other accessorial charges collected by the carrier.
+B/L may be in either English or Spanish.
+Transport document should clearly detail any freight charge or other accessorial charge collected by the carrier.

 A copy of the applicable insurance certificate or insurance policy or must accompany the transport document for a shipment made on CIF or CIP terms.

-(Last updated on 2011-10-20)
+(Last updated on 2023-10-23)

 Certificate of Origin (general)

-Typically required for live animals as well as shipments for which preferential treatment is sought.
+C/O is typically required for live animals as well as shipments for which preferential treatment is sought.

 Using the CAFTA Certificate of Origin form is recommended when preferential treatment is being claimed under CAFTA-DR.

-(Last updated on 2011-10-20)
+(Last updated on 2021-10-19)

 Official cargo insurance requirements